Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Conclusions

 We have summarized the results of the timing and spectral analysis of the X-ray pulsar 2S 1417--624 during the outburst in 2021.
-The spin period was found to be $\sim$17.3622 s using NICER/XTI observation and the spin-up rate varies between $\sim$0.8--1.8$\times$10$^{-11}$ Hz s$^{-1}$ during the outburst.
+The spin-up rate varied between $\sim 0.8\hbox{--}1.8\times 10^{-11}\text{ Hz}\,\text{s}^{-1}$ during the outburst.
 A positive correlation is observed between the spin-up rate and luminosity during the outburst.
-The torque-luminosity model gives a surface magnetic field of the pulsar $\sim$ $10^{14}$ G, the higher magnetic field may be arises due to the closer distance as given by Gaia.
-The pulse profile showed multiple peaks and dips which evolves with energy.
-A positive correlation of PF with energy was observed.
-The emission from the source evolved from softer to harder during the rising phase of the outburst and from harder to softer during the decay phase.
-The energy spectrum of the source was well described with a composite model consisting of power-law and a thermal blackbody component.
-The radius of the emitting region of the pulsar is estimated to be $\sim$0.98 km.
+The torque-luminosity model gives a surface magnetic field of the pulsar of $\sim 10^{14}$~G. The higher magnetic field may arise due to the closer distance as given by Gaia.
+The pulse profile showed multiple peaks and dips, which evolved with energy.
+The energy spectrum of the source was well described with a composite model consisting of a power-law with higher cut-off energy and a thermal blackbody component.
+The radius of the emitting region of the pulsar is estimated to be $\sim $12~km.
+The photon index showed an anti-correlation with X-ray flux below the flux level of $\sim 7.0\times 10^{-10}$~erg\,cm$^{-2}$\,s$^{-1}$.
+During the outburst, the source state evolved from a subcritical to a supercritical regime.
+The HID supported the state transition.
+A transition from the horizontal to the diagonal branch is observed from the HID.
+As flux increased, the spectrum became harder in the horizontal branch and softer in the diagonal branch.